 The TPVM default user is admin with sudo privileges.
-The tpvm deploy command configures TPVM so sudo for this user does not ask for a password.
-Setting this parameter once will persist for the lifetime of the TPVM.
+The tpvm deploy command configures TPVM so that sudo for this user does not ask for a password.
+Once set, this parameter persists for the lifetime of the TPVM.

-If not set, the default behavior requires a password for sudo activities, as dicated by the Ubuntu 16.04 LTS Server Operating System.
+If not set, the default behavior requires a password for sudo activities, as dictated by the Ubuntu 18.04 LTS Server Operating System.